open-dxp/docker-testkit/README.md

 # use --composer for the first run to install dependencies
 $ ddev opendxp-tests-run codecept|phpstan|cs-fixer --composer --debug
 ```

+### Additional Test Assets
+- Create a folder `assets-test` on top level and add additional assets
+- If this folder exists, a symlink to `app/public/assets-test` will be created

 ## PhpStorm
 - Exclude `/.ddev`, `/app`